AIMultimediaLab/FaVCI2D-Face-Verification-with-Challenging-Imposters-and-Diversified-Demographics/README.md

 # FaVCI2D-Face-Verification-with-Challenging-Imposters-and-Diversified-Demographics

- If you would like to request access to the data set you will first need to fill the form \[[https://favci2d-eula.aimultimedialab.ro/](https://favci2d-eula.aimultimedialab.ro/)] and indicate your agreement to the terms.
+ If you would like to request access to the data set you will first need to fill in the form \[[https://favci2d-eula.aimultimedialab.ro/](https://favci2d-eula.aimultimedialab.ro/)] and indicate your agreement to the terms.
 You must use your official email address for all correspondence.

 We’d like you to note the following restrictions in particular: